-YouTube-8M is a large-scale labeled video dataset that consists of 8 million YouTube video IDs and
+YouTube-8M is a large-scale labeled video dataset that consists of millions of YouTube video IDs, with

-associated labels from a diverse vocabulary of 4800 visual entities.
-It also comes with precomputed
+high-quality machine-generated annotations from a diverse vocabulary of 3,800+ visual entities.
+It comes with precomputed

-state-of-the-art vision features from billions of frames, which fit on a single hard disk.
+audio-visual features from billions of frames and audio segments, designed to fit on a single hard disk.
 This

-makes it possible to train video models from hundreds of thousands of video hours in less than a day
+makes it possible to train a strong baseline model on this dataset in less than a day